STATE LAWS THAT APPLY TO OFFICE CONDOMINIUMS

-Quorum: A quorum for the removal meeting purpose is met if at least 20% of the votes, or one thousand votes, whichever is less, are present at the meeting in person or by mail-in/absentee ballot.
+Quorum: A quorum for the removal meeting is met if at least 20% of the eligible votes, or one thousand votes, whichever is less, are present at the meeting in person or by mail-in/absentee ballot.

 Attorneys’ Fees in the Event of a Lawsuit: If a civil action is filed regarding the removal of a board member, the prevailing party in the civil action shall be awarded its reasonable attorneys fees and costs.

 Retention of Documents: The board must retain documents related to proposed removal for at least one year after the special meeting and shall permit inspection of these records by members.